martingardner/nodejs-learning-projects/README.md

 	return text.toUpperCase();
 });  and then call it in a hbs file {{screamIt stringVariable}} -- note it's not called like a normal method, there is a space between what is being passed in and not ().

+#heroku
+* [cli] heroku create - creates a heroku app.
+* [cli] git push heroku - pushes project to remote heroku project (note on new project this won't be attached)
+* [cli] $ heroku git:remote -a appname - ties the local git project to a remote heroku project

 #nodes-node (class)
 * npm install
 * makes use of yargs